strike65/SwiftyStats/README.md

 Due to the extensive support of generic types, the type checker runs hot and takes a long time to compile.
 Therefore the code doesn't look "nice" in some places, because "complex" expressions (like `(z1 + z1 - w) / (z1 * w)`) had to be simplified.

 # How to Install
-## CocoaPods (recommended if your are on a Mac)
+## CocoaPods (recommended if you are on a Mac)
 [CocoaPods](http://cocoapods.org) is the preferred way to add SwiftyStats to your project:

 ```bash
 $> cd <YOUR_PROJECT_FOLDER>
 $> vi Podfile
 ```
-Your Podfile should looks like:
+Your Podfile should look like:

 ```ruby
 target 'YOURPROJECT' do